 5. IGNITE.
 Ignite with a long kitchen match.
 Scoop a serving in a ladle; let flame burn out and ladle over ice cream.

-TIP #2: You can make your Cherries Jubilee even easier with a jar of Chukar Cherries’ Cherry Jubilee topping.
+Tip #2: You can make your Cherries Jubilee even easier with a jar of Chukar Cherries’ Cherry Jubilee sauce, but at $9.75 for 14 ounces, it’s best for 2-4 servings..

-You may not be surprised.
-Check out our Cherry Facts.
+You may be surprised.
+Check out our Cherry Facts for the history of cherries.

 How many types of sweet and tart cherries can you name?